NicolaiRuckel/stasis/README.md

 ## 🚀 Quick Start

 Get up and running in just a few minutes!
-See the [Quick Start Guide](https://github.com/saltnpepper97/stasis/wiki#quick-start) in the Wiki for setup instructions, including how to ensure your user is in the `input` group.
+See the [webpage](https://saltnpepper97.github.io/stasis/) for quick start instructions, including how to ensure your user is in the `input` group and much more!

-For configuration examples, CLI options, and advanced usage, visit the [full documentation](https://github.com/saltnpepper97/stasis/wiki).

 ## Compositor Support